The Links at Poland Spring – South Poland, Maine

 Canoe Brook Country Club – Summit, NJ.
 Travis provided a “revolutionary” redesign of the existing Jack Vickery course in 1916.
-Though he used much of the Vickery course configuration, but rearranged some holes, lengthened the course, reworked greens and tees, and added many bunkers.
+Though he used much of the Vickery course configuration, he rearranged some holes, lengthened the course, reworked greens and tees, and added many bunkers.
 With the opening of the Charles H. Alison 18-hole South Course, in 1924, the Travis course became known as the North Course.
-Unfortunately, highway and other construction, eliminated a sizeable portion of the North Course.
+Unfortunately, highway construction, and other projects, eliminated a sizeable portion of the North Course.

 Garden City Country Club – Garden City, NY

 Travis designed the golf course in 1916, and it opened on June 1, 1917.

 Orchard Park Country Club – Orchard Park, NY

 The Orchard Park Country Club course was designed by Walter J. Travis in 1916, when it was the property of The Park Club of Buffalo.
 In order to create a major practice area, significant changes to the routing of the course took place in 1993, under the direction of the Edmund Ault design firm.
 Three new holes were created (current 5, 6, and 13) to replace the old 17th, 18th, and 6th.
 The practice range occupies the land previously occupied the the 17th and 18th holes.
 From approximately 2014 to 2016, architect Ian Andrew supervised major bunker restoration and tree removal.